garrettatx/garrettatx/README.md

 - Internal search and recommendation systems
 - Better reporting pipelines across SEO, Ads, and analytics
 - Making websites easier to manage without making them harder to use
+- [The SEO Community](https://theseocommunity.com/) and the thoughtful, generous people there.

 ### Outside of work

 Cycling, softball, and travel when possible.
 Two labs, one chocolate and one yellow.
-Music, documentaries, good coffee, and tinkering with whatever tech I have not tried yet.
+Music, documentaries, good coffee, and tinkering with new tech, AI, etc.